Scalable Hierarchical Over-the-Air Federated Learning: Introduction

 \section{Introduction}

 With the growing pervasiveness and computational power of wireless edge devices, i.e., phones, smart watches, sensors, and autonomous vehicles, there is an increasing demand for enabling machine learning to train a global model from the diverse distributed data over the edge devices \cite{viktoria}.
 However, loading such enormous amounts of data from the devices to a central server is not often feasible due to strict constraints on latency, power, and bandwidth, or concerns on data privacy.
 A promising and practically feasible distributed approach is federated learning (FL), which is able to implement machine learning directly at the wireless edge while under no circumstances the data leaves the devices \cite{mcmahan}.
 In this approach, the model training is performed locally at each single device with the help of a parameter server, such that synchronous model update at all devices and model aggregation at the server are repeated until convergence.
 Most studies on FL consider a single server.
 However, to support more devices that can collaborate and to speed up the learning process, recent studies have proposed hierarchical architectures for FL that incorporate a core server and multiple edge servers \cite{peter, letaief, bennis, tony, yang1, niyato, xuli, gunduz_ota}.
 The hierarchical FL has two levels of aggregation of model parameters: the intra-cluster aggregation at the edge servers (edge aggregation) and then an inter-cluster aggregation at the core server (core aggregation).
-The goal of this paper is to evaluate how such a hierarchical learning process performs in a wireless environment, where a resource efficient over-the-air aggregation is utilized, but both uplink and downlink transmissions encounter interference from parallel learning processes.
+The goal of this paper is to propose a hierarchical learning scheme that is both resource efficient and resilient to data heterogeneity and wireless interference from parallel learning processes, and to provide a modeling methodology that allows to express and evaluate the interference and its effect.